samuelroland/galeriz/docs/docs.md

 ![Gallery edition](models/Gallery_edition.png)

 ### Tests
-This section concerns how Galeriz is tested manually and programmatically.
+This section concerns how Galeriz is tested manually and with automated tests.
 Samuel tests during the development in his browser.
 Most of the features and cases are tested with automated tests written with `phpunit` (a php testing framework).
 The testing strategy is simply to develop in BDD (Behavior Driven Development), so writing feature tests to check the behavior of features with given data and expected output, and then developing these features.
-Samuel tests manually during the development that everything works as expected in the frontend, especially things that he didn't test programmatically.
+Samuel tests manually during the development that everything works as expected in the frontend, especially things that he didn't test with automated tests.
 The entire test suite is runned very frequently.

 #### Where are these tests ?
 Everything is in the `tests` folder in the repository.
 The folder `Feature` contains all the feature tests.
 The folder `Unit` is not used because I didn't need to write unit tests.
 The folder `Jetstream` contains all the tests written by Jetstream (I moved from `Feature` to `Jetstream` because I wanted to avoid to run them each time I run the test suite).
 I wrote **38** feature tests to cover most of the features, some tests are missing (for image upload for ex.), but in this case I tested by hand too.

 #### Tests coverage
-As we are limited to the backend, I cannot test frontend interactions and Javascript code programmatically.
+As we are limited to the backend, I cannot test frontend interactions and Javascript code with automated tests.
 For most features, I tested that the page loads correctly, I tested the ideal case, and then I wrote data validation, disk file presence, ...
 I did not have time to write more tests on Image upload for data validations and other possible errors (upload fail, image type and size check, ...) so I tested it manually and it works.

 Here is the complete list of tests.
 The names should helps to have an idea of how much it is tested.